Our Camping Setup

 I think that for our circumstances it will be desirable to have a tent with a comfortably large inside area for adverse weather days.
 The kids are enrolled in a home school curriculum and need a comfortable/spacious environment to study in the mornings.
 Such a tent, when combined with my tent heater (see below!) will keep us very comfortable in cold or damp conditions, noting that our 2019 trip will have us spending time above 4,000 metres.

 With all that in mind we’re currently using an Australian designed Darche Airvolution AT-6 (pictured at the top of the page), which is specifically aimed at the 4wd touring market.
 I’ve had a couple of seasons to test this tent in New Zealand and it has performed mostly very well.
 It is a relatively expensive tent, but the materials and design quality seem to justify.
-For anyone contemplating purchasing one of these tents I have a review here.
+For those interested I am keeping a review of the tent's performance on this expedition that can be viewed here.

 I’ve learned from past experiences that gas appliances aren’t always well suited to international adventures.
 The main issue is that fittings on gas bottles vary so much from country to country that it can be a real mission trying to find somewhere to fill the gas bottle, and on our past trips too much time has been wasted driving around trying!
 Within the EU there is an established standard, but cross into the Balkans and it’s all different again.
 Even in New Zealand not everywhere could fill the small 2kg size bottle that we used for a time.
 The other issue with gas powered stoves is that they don’t work well at low temperatures, or at high altitudes.
 I discovered that quite a few 4wd overlanders are using Coleman Dual Fuel stoves and I decided to invest in one.
 There is nothing cutting edge about these Coleman stoves.
 They are still made in America to an old military design, but they work very effectively, just as they have done for decades.
 They work in the cold, at altitude and in wind.
 They operate on liquid fuel rather than gas.
 Preferably they should be run on a clean burning pure solvent fuel to keep them clean inside, but the model I purchased can also run on petrol, which we’ll find everywhere, so no more hunting around for gas.